software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 To get some confidence that our application is working as inteded, let's implement some integration tests for our REST API endpoints.

 In Java applications, tests are implemented and executed with the [JUnit](https://junit.org/junit5/) testing framework.
 JUnit tests are implemented as _test classes_.
 Test classes can be annoted with the `@SpringBootTest` annotation to access the Spring application context in tests.
-This, for example makes the `@Autowired` annotations work.
+This, for example makes the dependency injection work.
 Methods annotated with the `@Test` annotation are the _test methods_, which test a specific _test scenario_.

 Test methods usually share certain common setup code, which should be executed before each test method.
 This setup can be put inside a method annotated with the `@BeforeEach` annotation.
 The tests should be _independent_ from each other, meaning that for example the order in which the tests are executed should not matter.
 To achieve the independence, each test needs to start with an _empty database_.
 This is achieved by deleting all entities in the `setUp` method before each test.